juanpc2018/Akai-S1000-Project/README.md

 Example: someone in Australia is making 32MB RAM boards for S1000 </br>
 https://www.firstpr.com.au/rwi/smem/  </br>
 S1000 allows 4x 8MB or 1x 32MB. </br>
-There were many 3rd party 8MB developers back in the day, </br>
+There were many 3rd party 8MB developers in the 90s, </br>
 most used different chipset, some had resistor networks, capacitors, others Not, </br>
 some had electrolitics, others tantalum, some branded, some generic. </br>
-i have Generic 4-layer PCB, </br>
+i have a 8MB Generic 4-layer PCB, </br>
 16x Ti TMS44100DJ PCP 4063 IN -80 + 2x 74HC541 + 2x 74AC541 + 3x Res Net 4-101GB. </br>

 32MB of RAM is plenty for a single instrument. </br>